 NYC Taxi with a Baby

-Although you can take your baby in a NYC taxi without a car seat, why take the risk?
+Although you can take your baby in a New York taxi without a car seat, why take the risk?
 Use the Uber Car Seat program or book a private transfer instead.

 Taking the Subway/Train

-The NYC subway system is very crowded and the stations have turnstiles and stairs to deal with.
+The New York subway system is very crowded and the stations have turnstiles and stairs to deal with.
 We recommend taking public transit from the NYC airports only if you are traveling light and have your baby in a carrier (not a stroller).

-Here is how to get from the NYC airports to Manhattan by public transportation:
+How to get from the New York airports to Manhattan by public transportation:

 - JFK Airport: There are two ways to get to Manhattan from JFK.
 Both options begin by taking the JFK AirTrain to the MTA Jamaica Station.
 From there the cheaper, yet longer way entails taking an “E” line subway train into Manhattan.
 The faster, but more expensive option is to take the Long Island Rail Road to Penn Station.